CryptozombiesHQ/cryptozombie-lessons/3/05-externaldependencies.md

 3. Create a function called `setKittyContractAddress`.
 It will take one argument, `_address` (an `address`), and it should be an `external` function.

 4. Inside the function will be one line of code: set `kittyContract` equal to `KittyInterface(_address);`

+> Note: If you notice a security hole with this function, don't worry — we'll fix it in the next chapter ;)